7 Tips for the Perfect Resume

 Focus on the Top of your Resume

 Hiring managers work through resumes fast.
 Most of their time and attention is spent on the top-third of a resume.
 This is the place you want to bring together your most recent work experience and greatest accomplishments.
 Your section here will also be longer than the rest of your resume.
 Your last job is probably the clearest indicator of where you’re at career-wise.
 Therefore, really explaining your skills and previous achievements at your last job lets the person reading your resume know you’re qualified for the job.
+Say you’re looking for a job at an IT company.
+Recently took up the dp-900 exam and passed it?
+Put that somewhere on the top half of your resume!

 Really use this section to let your voice shine through.
 Think of this part as your way to incentivize them to keep reading and keep getting to know you.
 Creating sharp, engaging descriptions about the things you excelled at, is exactly what you should be doing.
 Think of times when you demonstrated your leadership skills or a time that you creatively approached a problem and produced positive results.